arcus/education_r_intensive/README.md

 **Learning Objectives**:  After completion of this module, learners will be able to:

 * Describe what R is and what RStudio is
+* Recognize an R script, open it in RStudio, and run commands
 * Explain why using R and RStudio can improve research

 </div>